 Having relocated from Manchester to Chester after finishing university, Sarah became aware of a lack of dance facilities and classes in the city, and decided to combine her love of performing arts with her passion for health and fitness in the form of CH1 Studios.

 “We’re offering sessions for working professionals, parents & children, seniors, students, and everyone in-between.
 We’re not trying to create an exclusive brand – CH1 Studios is a place for community,” Sarah reaffirms.

-“All sessions are £6, and can only be booked 7 days in advance.
+“All sessions are £6, and can only be booked from when the weekly schedule goes up until the time of the session stopping any block bookings to enable space for new people and making it fair for those who want to book .
 Our goal is for the studio to be accessible, convenient, and equal opportunity.
 There are no membership fees, contracts, or monthly costs.
 All our instructors are experienced and fully qualified.”

 From 23rd February, you’ll be able to find more information and book sessions on the studio’s website, www.ch1studios.co.uk.

 Sessions will run from 5th March.
 A studio viewing and launch party will be held at Alexander’s on Sunday 4th March from 7pm, and the public are invited to attend.